 With the year almost halfway over, now is a great time to take stock of your finances and plan for the next six months and beyond.
-If you don’t know where to start, that’s ok!
-Here’s a checklist you can use to make sure you’re staying on top of your finances.
+If you don’t know where to start, that’s ok.
+Here’s a checklist you can use to stay on top of your financial goals.

 A budget is simply a plan that helps you track and refine your income and spending.
-By understanding where you stand, you can create better short-term and long-term goals for your finances.
+By understanding where you stand, you can create better short-term and long-term financial goals.

 There are lots of different ways you can budget your money, but it starts with a few basic steps: